 That is, surprisingly enough, neither here nor there; there is no documentation to support the bigger number and it remains speculation (two experts I spoke with offered quite different opinions, one corroborating $60 billion and one thinking the true number higher).
 What is of interest, lamentably, is how this story illuminates the sad state of affairs that Canada’s petroleum industry seems incapable of doing anything about.

-First off, the news report itself.
-De Souza et al obtained the presentation through, per the article, requests under the Freedom of Information Act.
+First off, the news report itself. the authors obtained the presentation through, per the article, requests under the Freedom of Information Act.
 Good digging on their part, but what on earth is going on with the regulator’s disclosure?

 Back in the days when I was involved in corporate public disclosure, any material presented externally, or even internally to employees, was considered public material.
 There is no way to control where that information will go.
 It is mind-boggling that the AER would sanction and/or not control something as crucial as those estimates, because we all know what happens next – that is the new “real number” in the eyes of the world.
-De Souza et al are very good at what they do.
+The authors of the above article, from a publication that is openly hostile to the petroleum sector, are very good at what they do.
 Try Googling a simple “Alberta $260 billion” and you will get over 140,000 results.
-Job well done, Mike.
 The AER posted a hasty explanation, standing by its lower estimate, but Google does not care and never will.

 Then, as if that disclosure issue were not bad enough, the AER on the very next day put out the news that the organization’s president is resigning.
 It was planned for months, the AER says, and had nothing to do with the bombshell of the day before.